kecenr/kecenr/README.md

-- Hello, I am @kecenr.
-If you don't know how to pronounce that you can just call me Kit.
 - I’m interested in game development.
 - I'm currently learning to work with the Pygame module in Python, along with Python itself
 - My blog is thisiskitsblog.blogspot.com